 With a top-class dining scene and eye-catching interiors, the JW Marriott Bangkok is perfect for a luxury city break.

-There’s something for everyone at the TUI FAMILY LIFE Baia di Conte in Alghero, Sardinia – it has a top pool scene and a great activities line-up.
+There’s something for everyone at the TUI BLUE Baia di Conte in Alghero, Sardinia – it has a top pool scene and a great activities line-up.

 The Paradisus Princesa del Mar in Varadero, Cuba occupies a prime spot on the beach.
 It also flaunts three huge pools and a medley of places to eat and drink.